cjrabe17/burger/README.md

 ## Getting Started

-Npm install to get the required Node packages, and replace the MySQL information in the seeds.sql file with your own.
+Npm install to get the required Node packages, and replace the MySQL information in the connection.js file with your own.

 ## Built With